 But please remember, despite our expertise, whales are free-swimming creatures and we cannot guarantee sightings on any particular kayak tour.
 In 2005 the US government was finally forced to acknowledge that the salmon orcas of the San Juan Islands are a unique genetic and cultural population threatened with extinction.
 Since then, well over half of our kayak camping tour guests have enjoyed killer whale encounters with Sea Quest.
 Over one-third of our day tour guests have also enjoyed sightings of these endangered orcas!

 San Juan Islands Whale-Watching Kayak Tours

 One of the most exciting aspects of a sea kayaking trip in the San Juan Islands is the chance to witness abundant marine wildlife – often at close range.
 There are tidepools full of fascinating creatures, more than a hundred bald eagle nests, thousands of harbor seals, millions of migrating salmon, and much more.

 The San Juan Islands are one of the premier whale-watching locations in the world.
 The first park in the United States dedicated to whale-watching was created here, primarily for viewing the most dramatic residents of the archipelago, the orca (killer) whales.
-Pods with up to fifty family members use the San Juans as their core range.
+Pods with over forty family members use the San Juans as their core range.
 Besides the often-sighted orcas, there are several other species of whales found in the San Juan Islands.
 Minke whales, gray whales, humpback whales, Dall’s porpoises, and harbor porpoises are the other species most frequently seen.

 Read more details about our whale watching success in the San Juan Islands where we specialize in finding orcas or killer whales.
 See graphs and historical data on our San Juan Islands Killer Whale Information page.